 In real estate investing, MAO is basically the highest or maximum offer or price that you would be willing to pay for a property, where you are likely to achieve your target profit.
-The MAO helps lessen the risk of losing money by being the ceiling price that you should be willing to offer or pay for, without paying or offering too much.
+The MAO helps lessen the risk of losing money by establishing a ceiling price that you are willing to pay, without paying too much.

 Why do we need MAO?

-Simply put, if you found a foreclosed property priced higher than the MAO, and you decided to buy it, at the very least, you will definitely not meet your target profit, and you may even end up losing money.
-Therefore, what the MAO really tells you is it answers the question “Should I buy this foreclosed property or not?!”.
+Simply put, if you found a foreclosed property priced higher than the MAO, and you decided to buy it, you will definitely not meet your target profit, and you may even end up losing money.
+Therefore, what the MAO really tells you is the answer to the question: “Should I buy this foreclosed property or not?!”.

 On the other hand, if you found a property priced below the MAO, then that property just might be worth buying.
 Furthermore, a property priced way below the MAO can be truly a great deal because:

-- If you are not too greedy, you can actually sell the property also at below market value which is synonymous with ARV.
-This will denitely help you sell the property faster.
+- If you are not too greedy, you can actually sell the property also at below market value/ARV.
+This will definitely help you sell the property faster.

 How to compute for MAO?

-If this is confusing, I believe that instead of multiplying ARV with CF, you can just subtract the projected costs for acquisition, carrying costs, marketing costs, etc. from the ARV.
-You also subtract the cost of Repairs and target Profit to arrive at the MAO.
+If this is confusing for you, here’s an alternative.
+Instead of multiplying ARV with 70%, you can just subtract the projected costs for acquisition, carrying costs, marketing costs, and the target profit from the ARV.
 In effect the formula would look something like this:

-MAO = ARV – Repairs – Profit – acquisition costs – carrying costs – marketing costs
+MAO = ARV – Repairs – acquisition costs – carrying costs – marketing costs – target profit

-Repairs – This is the estimated repair cost you got from the contractor you are most likely to choose.
-Make sure you get at least 3 estimates from reputable contractors and use the one that is most favorable to you in terms of cost, time for completion, etc.
+Repairs refers to the the estimated repair cost.
+In the formula above, Repairs is separate because, according to Ron LeGrand, making an estimate for repairs based on a percentage of the selling price would be unreliable because it is determined on a case-to-case basis, and I agree.
+You better make sure to get at least 3 estimates from reputable contractors and use the one that is most favorable to you in terms of cost, time for completion, etc.

 Sample MAO calculation

 Sample property: After short-listing close to a hundred foreclosed properties, you found a very promising foreclosed house and lot which was selling for only Php900,000 within your village.
-After some research, you found out that your village is a hot market, hence you use a CF of 90% or 0.9.
-After following the instructions on how to compute for ARV, you get an ARV amounting to Php1.4M.
+After following the instructions on how to compute for ARV, you get an ARV amounting to Php1.6M.
 Your best contractor submits a proposal with an estimated cost for repair of Php100,000.
-Lastly, you want your profit to be at least Php200,000, equivalent to about 4 months of your take home pay at your current job, where you are always stressed out.
 Is this a good deal?

 To find out, lets compute for the MAO: